 Carol purchased her home on Sycamore on Loon Lake in January 2000.
 However, she first visited Heller's Pointe in 1963 and continued visits throughout the years.
 Her sister still owns the family home at the end of Maple Lane.
 Carol can remember the grocery store/gas station, the rental fishing boats, the campground and she loves the history and legends of Loon Lake!
 Carol has been on the Board since 2008 and a past Vice President.
 She currently has an "encore" job with AVI Food Systems after spending 35 years in the fire protection industry.
 Carol says, “Loon Lake is my constant and I am working hard to preserve it for all my children that visit the compound at Camp Aunt Carol!”

 Gary has jumped in as a board member with both feet.
-He started taking on the role as VP and just finished his term as President.
+He started taking on the role as VP and completed his term as President.
 Gary continues to serve as a member of the board.
 He has been very involved with the Lake Enhancement committee for the past several years prior to joining the board.
 Gary and his wife Claire live on Brown Road.
 Born and raised in Fort Wayne, they purchased their lake home in 2004.
 In 2008 they made this their year-round home and began a huge renovation plan that spanned over 5 years.
 Gary, being the handyman did almost all the work himself.
 He is from Old National Bank and has 35 years experience in the financial services industry.
 When not working he enjoys working in the yard, sailing, and about any project he can find around the house.
 The Hicks have two daughters, both married with families.
 Their girls and five grandchildren love coming to “Poppy’s” house at the lake!

 Steve Weaver joined the board late in 2015.
 He has lived at Loon Lake in 1973.
 His wife Linda joined him here in 1985.
 Steve retired from the State of Indiana in September 2014 after 38 years of service.
 His wife works for the Whitely County Work Release center.
 They have 3 sons and 12 grand children, the oldest being twins.
 Steve enjoys gardening and landscaping while Linda works on her plants.
 They love being on the lake in their pontoon.
 Linda lived in Fort Wayne for many years, but has found the friendliness of lake residents to be very upbeat and helpful.
 Steve has been a long time golfer and has gotten Linda to join him on the links last year.
 She is determined to beat him this year!
 Both the Weavers are BIG Ohio State fans and attend several games each year.